-Anglo-Saxon tribes of Britain.
+The name Danby first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in Danby, the name of two parishes in Yorkshire and Derbyshire.
 The place-name Danby is derived from the Old English word dan.

 Early Origins of the Danby family

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) Today Denby Dale is a village and civil parish in the metropolitan borough of Kirklees and is known for baking giant pies, a tradition first started in 1788 to celebrate the recovery of King George III from his mental illness.
+The surname Danby was first found in West Yorkshire at Denby Dale where the first record of the place name was in the Domesday Book where it was listed as Denebi.
+Today Denby Dale is a village and civil parish in the metropolitan borough of Kirklees and is known for baking giant pies, a tradition first started in 1788 to celebrate the recovery of King George III from his mental illness.

 Alternatively the name could have been derived from Danby, a parish, in the union of Guisborough, E. division of the liberty of Langbaurgh, in the North Riding of Yorkshire.
 "This place, which was formerly of considerable importance, was granted by the Conqueror to Robert de Brus, who held of the king in capite, and who built a castle here; which, with the estate, remained with the family till the time of Henry III. "

 Another branch of the family was found in the parish of Shilton in Warwickshire.
 "It was formerly the residence of a branch of the Denbigh family, whose ancient mansion is still remaining."

 Early History of the Danby family

-Another 305 words (22 lines of text) covering the years 1189, 1212, 1300, 1474, 1419, 1426, 1421, 1423, 1503, 1571, 1554, 1530, 1590, 1575, 1576, 1610, 1660, 1631, 1667, 1655 and 1727 are included under the topic Early Danby History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Danby research.
+Another 72 words (5 lines of text) covering the years 1189, 1212, 1300, 1474, 1419, 1426, 1421, 1423, 1503, 1571, 1554, 1530, 1590, 1575, 1576, 1610, 1660, 1631, 1667, 1655 and 1727 are included under the topic Early Danby History in all our PDF Extended History products and printed products wherever possible.